tldr-pages/tldr/pages/common/zmv.md

 # zmv

-> Move or rename files matching a specified regex pattern.
+> Move or rename files matching a specified extended glob pattern.
 > More information: <http://zsh.sourceforge.net/Doc/Release/User-Contributions.html>.

 - Below renames `foo.log` to `foo.txt`, and so on: